What is the control environment?

 Why it matters in practice

-The AFM has identified control environment assessments as a recurring weak point in inspection findings.
-Teams document the governance structure — the board composition, the reporting lines, the existence of an audit committee — without evaluating whether those structures actually function.
-The file shows what exists on paper but not how it operates in practice.
+The Dutch regulator AFM has flagged control environment assessments as a recurring weak point in inspection findings.
+Teams document the governance structure (board composition, reporting lines, audit committee existence) without evaluating whether those structures actually function.
+When the work becomes a tick box exercise rather than a behavioural assessment, the file shows what exists on paper but not how it operates day to day.
+That is when the regulator picks it apart.

 ISA 315.24 links the control environment directly to the risk assessment.
 A control environment that permits management override without challenge increases the risk of material misstatement due to fraud.
-This affects how the team designs its response to fraud risk under ISA 240, not just the controls reliance decision.
+This affects how the team designs its response to fraud risk under ISA 240 , not only the controls reliance decision.

 Key standard references